Natasha24s/aws-streamlit-apigw-langchain-bedrock-dynamodb-chatbot/README.md

 Update the following environment variables in the Lambda function code:

-- `bedrock_model_id`: Find this in the Bedrock console under "Model access"
+- `bedrock_model_id`: Find this in the Bedrock console under "Model access".
+Make sure that you have requested access to these models in bedrock.
 - `knowledge_base_id`: Use the ID noted from step 3
 - `region_name`: Your AWS region